HK's Man Wah rejects Muddy Waters' allegations of irregularities as false

-HONG KONG, June 9 Hong Kong-listed furniture maker Man Wah Holdings Ltd rejected on Friday short-seller Muddy Waters' accusations about financial irregularities at the firm, calling them groundless and false.
+HONG KONG, June 9 (Reuters) - Hong Kong-listed furniture maker Man Wah Holdings Ltd rejected on Friday short-seller Muddy Waters' accusations about financial irregularities at the firm, calling them groundless and false.

 In a statement to the Hong Kong bourse, Man Wah said it has no undisclosed debt and stands by its 2017 annual report.
 Its controlling shareholder holds 63.51 percent of the company and none of those shares have been pledged to third parties, it said.